NDN-Routing/NDNLP/README.md

 * Ethernet lower-layer is not supported due to lack of AF\_PACKET.

 ### Mac OS
-ndnld compiles on Mac OS X 10.6.8, but its functionality is not tested.
+ndnld compiles on Mac OS X 10.6.8, but its functionality is not fully tested.

 ## USAGE
 ### Install
-	cd ndnld/
 	make
 	sudo make install